Kent0011/Kent0011/README.md

 </p>

 ## 🌏 About
-🇯🇵 Japanese Born in 2003
+🇯🇵 Japanese Born in January 2003
-🏫 Master Student in Kobe University
+🏫 Master Student in Kobe University (Computer Science)
 🎸 Guitarist in bottlediver, Rock Band in Japan
 🧑‍💻 Hobby Programmer